 A major difference between timeshare vs hotels is the amenities.
-Undoubtedly, both hotels and timeshares are designed with vacationers in mind, but timeshares go above and beyond.
+While developers design both hotels and timeshares with vacationers in mind, timeshares go above and beyond.
 Amenities at timeshare resorts typically include in-and-outdoor pools, golf courses, excursions, fine dining, casinos, snow and water sports, waterslides, and night entertainment as well as proximity to amusement parks.
 The amenities make the difference for many timeshare owners.
 They enjoy the ease of access to spas and dining right on site.
 Owners who buy a timeshare enjoy these benefits year after year.

 The Cost of Timeshare vs Hotel

 On each of our timeshare postings, you can evaluate the cost of timeshare vs. hotel very easily.
 For assistance, contact us at email@example.com or give us a call at 1-800-610-2734.
 Of course, looking at the cost of a timeshare vs hotel is critical to making the right decision for your vacations.
 Some people see timeshares as a luxury item, but when you buy on the resale market, you can find many reasonably priced options for your budget.
 Not to mention, timeshares are known to save families money over time.
 As we mentioned above, points-based timeshares give owners the ability to book vacations multiple times a year if they have the right amount of points.
 Not sure how many points to get?
 Feel free to consult with our timeshare experts.

 Pls give us more detail of time sharing investment thks wildon